pratikkdahal/NodeJS-Workshop/day4.md

 }

-# Notes:
+# Note :
 > Thunderclient/postman acts as the frontend which receive here....

 # Encryption/decryption
 We can encrypt and also go back to normal

 # Hashing
-We cannot go back to normal
+We cannot go back to normal/cannot reverse
 * bcrypt, bcryptjs -- package used for hashing (password nubujhine format ma)
 * eg:
 >password : bcrypt.hashSync(password,10)